B-SRIKRISHNAN/File-Portal/README.md

 # File-Portal
 A file Transfer application, that uses web-RTC to transfer large files

+Note:
+  The project is still under construction and may not work as intended.
+The resources may also be outdated.
+PLease cross-check and use at your own risk.

 References :

 AWS sample lambda chat application modified to serve as a websocket.